openfifth/koha-plugin-wscc-oracle/docs/outgoings/outgoing_report.md

-# Requirements for for acquisitions CSV output to Oracle
+# Requirements for acquisitions CSV output to Oracle

 ## Interface